croquet/croquet/historic/sdk/tutorials/1_3_multiuser_chat.md

 We store a reference to the model so that we can use it later to pull data directly.

-(Note: This reference is only to the root model that was created during `Croquet.startSession`.
+(Note: This reference is only to the root model that was created during `Croquet.Session.join`.
 If your root model contains sub-models that you need to read from, you should store references to them inside the root model.)

 ```
   sendButton.onclick = () => this.send();